dpneumo/STP/README.md

 ###Summary of the state machine internals:

-As each line of the document is processed it is passed to foreman to check for a possible state change.
-Foreman checks the line against the rules defined in the protocol for the current state.
+As each line of the document is processed it is passed to _foreman_ to check for a possible state change. _Foreman_ checks the line against the rules defined in the protocol for the current state.
 The first rule that returns true for the line is used to change state.
 If no rule matches then the current state and protocol are not changed.

 After _foreman_ has processed the line it is passed to code runner.
-A lambda (_lam_) supplied by the transformation plan to _code_runner- will be called with each line currently being processed until a line triggers a state change.
+A lambda (_lam_) supplied by the transformation plan to _code_runner_ will be called with each line currently being processed until a line triggers a state change.
 A state change detected by _foreman_ will cause insertion of the new lambda into _code_runner_ prior to submitting the line to _code_runner_.

               document